 - 1/2 cup flour (I used corn and rice.
 Do NOT use starch when making this gluten-free!)

 - Press pie crust into a nine inch pie plate and crimp edges (as directed in pie crust recipe)

-- In a large bowl, stir together sugar, cornstarch, cinnamon, and nutmeg.
+- In a large bowl, stir together sugar, cornstarch, lemon juice, cinnamon, and nutmeg.
 Add in apples and gently toss until coated.
 Transfer apple mixture to the pie crust.
 Set aside.

 - Stir together crumb topping ingredients, using a pastry blender or food processor until mixture resembles coarse crumbs.